Mayankrajput70/Code-Blog-Assignment/README.md

 ## 1. LSP - Liskov substitution principle
 Functions that use pointers or references to base classes must also be able to use class objects that inherit from the base classes without having a thorough knowledge of these objects.

+@ When a child Class cannot perform the same actions as its parent Class, this can cause bugs.
+@ If you have a Class and create another Class from it, it becomes a parent and the new Class becomes a child.
+The child Class should be able to do everything the parent Class can do.
+This process is called Inheritance.
+@ The child Class should be able to process the same requests and deliver the same result as the parent Class or it could deliver a result that is of the same type.
 ## Code implementation of LSP

 ## Rectangle.java